-If you are looking for the best roofing shingles, the choice typically comes down to: GAF Timberline vs. Certainteed Landmark?
+If you are looking for the highest quality asphalt shingles, the choice typically comes down to: GAF Timberline vs. CertainTeed Landmark shingles

-Here is a straight forward (no marketing talk) comparison of the two products.
+Here is a straight forward (no marketing talk) comparison of the two best shingle manufacturers.
 It is based on price, durability, longevity, ease of installation and warranty factors.

-Price is a huge determining factor for many homeowners.
-There is no reason to overspend, if quality and durability are similar.
-Overall, Certainteed Landmark are about 10% more expensive than Timberline Shingles.
+Roofing material cost is a huge determining factor for many homeowners.
+There is no reason to overspend on asphalt shingles, if quality and durability are similar.

 Lets take a closer look at pricing.

-Both Landmark and Timberline have three lines of shingle products of different quality grades.
+Each manufacturer has three product lines of different quality grades.

 GAF offers Timberline Natural Shadow (good quality, cheapest); Timberline HD (better quality, more expensive); Timberline HD Ultra (best quality, most expensive).

-Here is a comparison chart of roof shingles cost per roof square (100 sq.ft).
+Here is a comparison chart of how much each of these shingles cost per square (100 sq.ft).

 Note, prices do not include installation or roof tear off costs.